 I have seen many recent graduates get into top firms – Oil and Gas, Big 4 Accounting Firms, First-generation banks, Multinational FMCGs, and so on …

-Aside the stories of my friends who got good entry-level jobs, I got myself into the audit arm of a Big 4.
-I had zero connections.
+Aside from the stories of my friends who got good entry-level jobs, I got myself into the audit arm of a Big 4 accounting firm.
+With zero connections.

 How did I pull this off?

 I used a combination of strategies.

 This is what I try to summarize below.

 Read the strategies, digest them, and apply them to your situation.

 1) Change Your Mindset

 Nigeria is full of problems, but also full of opportunities.